A must-see for women who want to enjoy turning and improve their quality: Salomon's QST Stella 106

 The secret to its popularity is the ease of quick changes and its high performance in steadily transmitting the skier's power to the skis

-The thin and lightweight tip and tail skis are made with cork for excellent vibration absorption, while the poplar full wood core construction combines flexibility and strength.
-The skis glide smoothly on the snow, providing excellent stability.
+The thin, lightweight tip and tail are fitted with cork for excellent vibration absorption, while the full poplar wood core construction offers both flexibility and strength.
+It provides a smooth, grippy glide that feels like it's sticking to the snow surface, and its stability is exceptionally high.

-The double sidewall construction underfoot is infused with high-density ABS for enhanced edge hold.
-Furthermore, the entire length of the ski is lined with a composite material woven with hemp and carbon, ensuring power is transferred to the entire ski without any loss.
+The underside features a double sidewall construction injected with high-density ABS to enhance edge hold.
+Furthermore, a composite material woven from hemp and carbon is incorporated along the entire length of the ski, ensuring that power is transmitted to the entire ski without any loss.

 Above all, the outline with the wide points of the tip and tail closer to the center allows for quick pivoting.
 The high maneuverability compared to the weight is a major advantage